https://www.deakin.edu.au/__data/assets/image/0010/556147/40182_master-of-construction-management-professional_hero.jpg

 Career outcomes

-As a graduate of this course, you will find career opportunities in the fields of quantity surveying, project management and construction management with a wide range of employers, including construction companies and consultancies.
-You will also be qualified for relevant positions in client organisations, in the property development arms of government departments, and in commercial companies such as banks, retailers and manufacturers.
+As a graduate of this course, you will find career opportunities with a wide range of employers.
+From construction companies to consultancies and client organisations, you will find yourself at home in a variety of settings.
+Beyond that, you will be equipped for roles in the property development arms of government departments, and in commercial entities like banks, retailers, and manufacturers.

 Professional recognition